coolaj86/ws-chat-demo/README.md

 Either someone is stuck in the 90s or they're not (and we were able to agree on this).
-We don't care for supporting flash and iFrames and progress events, etc - if they have an old crappy browser they can have a crappier experience.
+We don't care for supporting flash and iFrames and progress events, etc - if they have an lowest common denominator browser, they can have a lowest common denominator experience.

 Setup